AlexPresso/AlexPresso.github.io/content/posts/when-to-use-graph-databases.md

 WHERE p.id = ?
 ```
 At first, the database engine iterates over the `players` rows to find one having `id = ?`.
-Then it iterates over `players_to_games` (potentially millions of rows) to locate all the rows referencing our player id and iterates again on `games` (potentially other millions of rows) to locate all rows referencing previous `game_id`.
+Then it iterates over `players_to_games` (potentially millions of rows) to locate all the rows referencing our player ID and iterates again on `games` (potentially other millions of rows) to locate all rows referencing previous `game_id`.
 Now that it has made `millions + millions + millions` iterations, it finally returns the 4 games in the player's list.

+I'm exaggerating it, so you can understand the difference, in fact, indexes are optimizing it a lot.
+But even with indexes, your RDBMS is iterating over unneeded data.

 ![Graph relations example](/img/posts/when-to-use-graph-databases/graph_relations_example.png)